 This post may contain affiliate links.

 Young readers will have a blast with this Snowmen at Night sequencing activity.
-With four versions of the sequencing cards, it’s easy to differentiate for all learning levels.
+With four versions of the story sequencing cards, it’s easy to differentiate for all learning levels.

 Being able to sequence stories helps kids begin to organize information efficiently.
 Story sequencing helps them recognize the structure of a story, and it helps you gauge their understanding of the story you’ve read or told.